-The Wall Station creates inspiring public art, street art and murals that capture and celebrate the visual narrative of the communities and clients that we work with.
+The Wall Station creates inspiring public art, street art, murals and workshops that capture and celebrate the visual narrative of the communities and clients that we work with.
 The artists that we work with have a strong sense of social responsibility and enjoy giving back to local communities.
 As a business, the concept of building meaning and connecting people through creative expression is paramount to everything we do.

 We work with local community groups, including schools, not for profits, councils, NGO’s, government and corporate community engagement programs.
 In addition to ‘painting walls’, we offer mural workshop programs that are designed to help participants explore ideas and create meaning, connect with others and encourage participation.

 Public art has been proven to foster social cohesion, develop a sense of place and identity, improve self expression and encourage shared values.
 Our programs empower participants to explore the creative process, develop self esteem and collaborate as a team.

 We are experts in creative planning, artwork installation, project management, community consultation and risk management.
 Our considered and thoughtful processes have been designed to ensure programs run smoothly and meet the needs of multiple stakeholders.

 The Wall Station has a broad portfolio of Australian and international artists that we work with including Andrew Dennis (Jumbo), CAMO, Ears, George Rose, Hayley Mischief Lord, Karen Farmer, Maid, Mayonaize, Makatron, Mulga, Nico, Ox King, Peque, Phibs, Pornograffixxx, Pudl, Snarl, Yowa, Zachary Bennett-Brook, Skulk, Bird Hat, Viza, Poncho Army, Thomas Jackson, Tiera Boo, Percy Mumbles, Mike Watt, Sam Shennan, Sam Kay and Angus Comyns.

 DIRECTOR – JACINTA FINTAN